codepath/android_guides/Working-with-Input-Views.md

  * [BetterPickers](https://github.com/derekbrameyer/android-betterpickers) - DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things (supports Android 2.3+ devices)
  * [DateTimePicker](https://github.com/flavienlaurent/datetimepicker) - Contains the beautiful DatePicker and TimePicker that can be seen in the new Google Agenda app (supports Android 2.1+ devices)
  * [MaterialDateTimePicker](https://github.com/wdullaer/MaterialDateTimePicker) - Material Design styled DatePicker and TimePicker (supports Android 4.0+ devices)
+ * [TimesSquare](https://github.com/square/android-times-square) - If you want a full-screen date picker, check out this widely popular library.

 DateTimerPicker and MaterialDateTimePicker are both forks from the original Android open source datetime picker located [here](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/).
 MaterialDateTimePicker however does not use the Support Fragment Manager for reasons stated [here](https://github.com/wdullaer/MaterialDateTimePicker#why-not-use-supportdialogfragment), so if you need it in your project, you will need to download the original source, create a separate project, and modify the [import statements](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/+/master/src/com/android/datetimepicker/date/DatePickerDialog.java#21).